php-dev-br/laravel-doc-pt-br/installation.md

 laravel new example-app
 ```

-Once the project has been created, start Laravel's local development server
+After the project has been created, start Laravel's local development server
-using Laravel Artisan's `serve` command:
+using the Laravel's Artisan CLI `serve` command:

 ```nothing
 cd example-app